Sundays (film): Plot

-Prior to coming back from a religious stay with her friends, 17-year-old Ainara shows acquaintance with a mother prioress.
-A woman, her aunt Maite (an atheist cultural manager), takes Ainara home.
-Ainara asks her father Iñaki (a widower restaurant owner otherwise more interested about her business or her new girlfriend Estibaliz than about the plight of her elder daughter) about the possibility of expending more time with the nuns, while her friends are in a exchange program.
-While in Maite's appartment with Maite's partner Pablo (a wannabe applicant for a public competitive examination for a position as a teacher) and their son, Maite pumps Ainara for information about Ainara's intention to start a "vocational discernment" process and potentially become a cloistered nun.
-Her aunt reacts with astonishment and advices her niece to experience more things in life before taking such decision.
-After meetings with Ainara's "spiritual guide" Father Chema in the context of the state-subsidised religious education Ainara (and her father and aunt prior to her) has been raised, Ainara maintains the intention to continue with her spiritual process, claiming that she speaks to God and God sometimes answer her back.
-Ainara's grandmother (and Iñaki and Maite's mother) María Dolores convey to Ainara the sadness that her absence will cause if she decides to leave.
-The domestic relationship between Maite and Pablo is in crisis.
-Maite tries to persuade Izaskun, Ainara's friend, to try to broaden Ainara's environment and activities, and finds out that Ainara fooled around with a fellow choir member, Mikel.
-While sharing the same bed in a country cottage with her friends, Ainara feels certain attraction to Mikel.
-Eventually, while back from the choir in Ainara's bedroom, Mikel kisses Ainara and both start petting.
-They are caught up by Estíbaliz and Ainara's two younger sisters.
-This and Ainara's words suggesting that Estíbaliz somewhat lied about it, provokes Iñaki's anger and a family row at the dinner table.
-Maite and Iñaki visit the Mother Prioress and beg her to advise Ainara to be patient and allow her to study for a degree.
-The Mother Prioress refuses to do what they ask of her, leaving such matters in God's hands, while Maite explains the prioress that rather than the latter, Ainara developed emotional issues after her mother died.
-Concerned about the costs and his inability to pay for it (although he took a €310,000 loan for his restaurant), Iñaki refuses to try to send Ainara abroad for a while.
+During a religious retreat with her friends, 17-year-old Ainara makes acquaintance with a mother prioress.
+Ainara's aunt, Maite (an atheist cultural manager), takes Ainara home.
+Ainara asks her father Iñaki (a widower and restaurant owner more interested in his business and his new girlfriend Estibaliz than his eldest daughter) about the possibility of spending more time with the nuns, while her friends are in an exchange program.
+While in Maite's apartment with Maite's partner Pablo (an applicant for a position as a teacher in the Basque education system) and their son, Maite pumps Ainara for information about Ainara's intention to start a "vocational discernment" process and potentially become a cloistered nun.
+Her aunt reacts with astonishment and advises her niece to experience more of life before making such a decision.

+After meetings with Ainara's "spiritual guide" Father Chema in the context of the State-subsidised religious education Ainara and her father and aunt before her have been raised, Ainara maintains her intention to continue with the spiritual process, claiming that she speaks to God and God sometimes answers her back.
+Ainara's grandmother María Dolores tells Ainara of the sadness that her absence would cause.
+Maite and Pablo's marriage is in crisis.
+Maite tries to persuade Ainara's friend Izaskun to try to broaden Ainara's horizons and activities.
+She finds out that Ainara fooled around with Mikel, a fellow choir member.
+While sharing the same bed in a country house with her friends, Ainara feels attracted to Mikel.
+Eventually, while back from choir practice in Ainara's bedroom, Mikel kisses Ainara and they start petting.
+They are discovered by Estíbaliz and Ainara's two younger sisters.
+This and Ainara's reaction in denial suggesting that Estíbaliz somewhat lied about the scene provoke Iñaki's anger and a family row at the dinner table.
+Maite and Iñaki visit the Mother Prioress and beg her to advise Ainara to be patient, and to allow her to study for a university degree.
+The Mother Prioress refuses to do so, leaving such matters in God's hands, while Maite explains to the Prioress that Ainara developed emotional issues after her mother died.
+Concerned about the costs, Iñaki refuses to send Ainara abroad even though he took a €310,000 loan for his restaurant.
 While on probation at the convent, Ainara bonds closer with a young nun.